RSS Feed

 Autumn in New York 1998 – On the town

 Three years later, it was all New York City… I left Houston on a wet and windy November day – the plane trip was uneventful, but the plane itself was cold, cold, cold.
-I needed 2 blankets and 2 pillows to be comfortable (and I didn’t have to pay to “rent” them).
-I arrived in Newark after dark, so when we flew over Manhattan- what a beautiful sight: colored jewels of lights as far as the eye could see, for miles and miles to the horizon- all massed in varying patterns and ribbons of moving color, with an inky-violet sky behind all.
+I needed 2 blankets and 2 pillows to be comfortable (and, back then, I didn’t have to pay to “rent” them).
+I arrived in Newark after dark, so when we flew over Manhattan- what a beautiful sight: a blanket of multi-colored jewels of lights as far as the eye could see, for miles and miles to the horizon- all massed in varying patterns and ribbons of moving color, with an inky-violet sky behind all.

 The luggage came in fast, and I zoomed thru the airport to the pickup area where Arlene was waiting … Well, I’m here!
 We whooshed back to Ramsey, New Jersey for a good night’s sleep…

-The first thing I wanted to do, as I had heard so much about the museum, was visit The Cloisters.
+The first thing I wanted to do when we got to New York was visit The Cloisters.

 Ro on the beautiful Cloisters pathway